Drugs and the FDA

 Before the FDA existed, drug makers could hawk any potion, claim treatment of any ailment, and make any promise on a label.
-But then, throughout the twentieth century, the government was forced to take action when children were poisoned by contaminated diphtheria and smallpox vaccines, an early antibiotic contained antifreeze, a drug prescribed for morning sickness in pregnancy caused babies to be born disfigured, and access to AIDS drugs was limited to a few clinical trials while thousands died.
+But, throughout the twentieth century, the government was forced to take increasing action when children were poisoned by contaminated diphtheria and smallpox vaccines, an early antibiotic contained antifreeze, a drug prescribed for morning sickness in pregnancy caused babies to be born disfigured, and access to AIDS drugs was limited to a few clinical trials while thousands died.
 Sekeres describes all these events against the backdrop of the contentious 2011 hearings on the breast cancer drug Avastin, in which he participated as a panel member.
 The Avastin hearings, he says, put to the test a century of the FDA's evolution, demonstrating how its system of checks and balances works—or doesn't work.

-“In this fast-paced and suspenseful book, Sekeres provides an insider's view at one of the biggest drug controversies of our time, expertly weaving the history of the FDA with the decisions it makes today.”
+“In this fast-paced and suspenseful book, Sekeres provides an insider's view of one of the biggest drug controversies of our time, expertly weaving the history of the FDA with the decisions it makes today.”

-Pulitzer prize winning author of The Emperor of All Maladies: A Biography of Cancer
+Siddhartha Mukherjee, Pulitzer prize winning author of The Emperor of All Maladies: A Biography of Cancer

 “A deft and gripping tale!
 You'll never look at a medicine bottle the same way again.”

-author of When We Do Harm
+Danielle Ofri, author of When We Do Harm